 Built around the same time as the PERFORM Center, Concordia’s GE building features demand- controlled lab ventilation and energy recuperating features that make it almost twice as efficient as comparable laboratory buildings.
 It too boasts a LEED Gold rating.

-Scheduled to open in January 2020, the HU building on Concordia’s Loyola campus will also seek to obtain LEED Gold certification.
-Containing laboratories and lecture spaces, this building will incorporate demand-controlled ventilation, lighting controls and energy recuperation technologies.
+Launched in November 2020, the HU building on Concordia’s Loyola campus willl seek LEED Gold certification.
+Containing laboratories and lecture spaces, this building incorporates demand-controlled ventilation, lighting controls and energy recuperation technologies.

 Infrastructure-related research and news